Additional Learning Support

 • A student who is feeling stressed and cannot ‘cope’: may be offered some additional one-to-one teaching as part of a package of support.

 • A student who misses College through an illness or accident may be offered some additional individual time either by a subject or a specialist teacher.
 Could be eligible for additional time in one series of exams.

 Young Carers may be eligible for additional academic support and financial assistance from 16-19 Bursary Fund.
-A young carer may be referred for one-to-one support with an appropriate pastoral manager if they feel that they may benefit from this additional support.
+A young carer may be referred for one-to-one support with an appropriate student progress manager if they feel that they may benefit from this additional support.

 How do students make their additional educational needs known?

 • Initially on the application form – students are asked to disclose if they have any special circumstances which could affect their learning.
 This will not affect their chances of coming to Woodhouse.

 • At interview the students will be asked if they require any additional help learning.
 This will not affect the outcome of the interview if Woodhouse has the appropriate facilities and/or resources to meet the student’s needs.

 • In the first few days at Woodhouse the students will be asked if they have any special circumstances or medical conditions which the college could help to support.